Background.

 This competition was part of a shared task in the IJCAI workshop SemDeep,

-and is featured in the SuperGLUE language understanding benchmark.
+and was featured in the SuperGLUE language understanding benchmark.

 Finally, I have also been working on social media applications recently, check out the TweetNLP platform!
 We also have open datasets